googleapis/api-linter/docs/rules/0131/request-name-field.md

 rule:
   aip: 131
   name: [core, '0131', request-name-field]
-  summary: Get RPCs must have a `string name` field in the request.
+  summary: Get RPCs must have a `string resource_name` field in the request.
 permalink: /131/request-name-field
 redirect_from:
   - /0131/request-name-field
 ---

-# Get methods: Name field
+# Get methods: Resource Name field

-This rule enforces that all `Get` standard methods have a `string name` field in the request message, as mandated in [AIP-131][].
+This rule enforces that all `Get` standard methods have a `string rsource_name` field in the request message, as mandated in [AIP-131][].

 ## Details

-This rule looks at any message matching `Get*Request` and complains if the `name` field type is not `string`.
+This rule looks at any message matching `Get*Request` and complains if the `resource_name` field type is not `string`.

 ## Examples